google/closure-templates/documentation/reference/functions.md

 ### `checkNotNull(value)` {#checkNotNull}

-Throws a runtime exception if the given value is `null` and returns the value otherwise.
+Throws a runtime exception if the given value is `null` or `undefined` and returns the value otherwise.

 This function is integrated into the type system, so if `value` is typed as a nullable value, the return value of `checkNotNull` will no longer be nullable.